 Cover the work surface with parchment paper and dust it generously with potato starch.
 Then transfer the cooked mochi on top.

 To prevent from sticking, sprinkle more potato starch on top of the mochi.
-Once it’s cool down a bit, you can spread the mochi into a thin layer with your hands or with a rolling pin.
+Once it’s cool down a bit, you can spread the mochi into a thin layer, about ⅛ inch (3 mm), with your hands or with a rolling pin.
 Make sure to apply potato starch on your hands and the rolling pin.
 I recommend using a rolling pin because it’s easier to evenly spread out.

 Transfer the mochi with parchment paper onto a large baking sheet.
 Refrigerate for 15 minutes until the mochi is set.